-Once you have run the ‘Clean up system files’ then re-checked all the items you want to be removed once you click on ‘Ok’, it’s time to uninstall some unused software.
+Once you have run the ‘Clean up system files’ and re-checked all the items you want to be removed once you click on ‘Ok’, it’s time to uninstall some unused software.

 Uninstall unused/unwanted software

-Open the Start Menu and left-click on the gear icon to open up the Settings app.
+Open the Start Menu and left-click the gear icon to open the Settings app.

 Left-click on the ‘Apps’ button.

 Just be careful not to remove any programs that you are unsure of.
-You may find yourself needing the program at some point only to find that it’s gone along with any chance of reinstalling it.
+You may need the program at some point only to find that it’s gone along with any chance of reinstalling it.

 Delete old or unwanted files

-Open Windows File Explorer by either double clicking on the ‘This PC’ icon on the desktop, or by cleft-clicking on the yellow icon in the task bar at the bottom of your screen.
+Open Windows File Explorer by either double-clicking on the ‘This PC’ icon on the desktop or left-clicking on the yellow icon in the taskbar at the bottom of your screen.

-Navigate through all your folders like Documents, Downloads, or Pictures and either backup or delete unwanted files by right-clicking on them and selecting ‘Cut’ (then paste somewhere else) or by selecting ‘Delete’ in the same contextual menu.
+Navigate through all your folders like Documents, Downloads, or Pictures and either back up or delete unwanted files by right-clicking on them and selecting ‘Cut’ (then paste somewhere else) or selecting ‘Delete’ in the same contextual menu.

-A handy program that shows you where all your largest files are residing on your drive using a handy block graph is WinDirStat.
+A handy program that shows you where all your largest files reside on your drive using a handy block graph is WinDirStat.